a327ex/emoji-merge/README.md

 end)
 ```

 This is a fairly standard object that operates on two `observer_conditions`.
-The first is if `main.distance_to_top` is below `64`. `main.distance_to_top` is the distance of the top most emoji to the edge of the arena.
-So when this distance is low, this objects `.color.a` will become 1 (non-transparent).
+The first is if `main.distance_to_top` is below `64`. `main.distance_to_top` is the distance of the top most emoji to the top of the arena.
+So when this distance is low, this object's `.color.a` will become 1 (non-transparent).
 If that distance is instead higher than `64`, then the object's transparency will be set to 0 instead (invisible).
 Notice how both tweens inside each observer call have the `'alpha'` tag, meaning that if one is called while the other is running, it will cancel it and take over.
 Each `observer_condition` also have their own `'active_false'` and `'active_true'` tags, which are used when the round ends to cancel the observers so that the line doesn't suddenly appear after the round is over.

 Next the buttons are updated: